opensearch-project/documentation-website/_dashboards/selfhost-maps-server.md

 The following steps walk through setting up and using the self-host maps server with OpenSearch Dashboards.

-You can access the `maps-server` image via the OpenSearch project’s official [Docker Hub repository](https://hub.docker.com/u/opensearchproject).
+You can access the `maps-server` image via the OpenSearch official [Docker Hub repository](https://hub.docker.com/u/opensearchproject).
 {: .note}

 ## Pull Docker image